skystriker1997/NovaInfer/README.md

 ## Overview

 Written by C++, Novainfer is a deep learning inference framework in development.
 I name it by nova becasue I have been holding a high hope to improve it step by step as I am making progress in the area of deep learning.
-My aim is to make it be able to deploy most models and support CUDA acceleration.
+My aim is to make it be able to deploy most of models and support CUDA acceleration.

 ## Development environment and libraries used